Skip to content

 Filter Results with OData

-Use FilterExpression.field() to build type-safe OData filters to pass to call_endpoint:
+Use FilterExpression.field() to build type-safe OData filters to pass to call_endpoint or call_rest_endpoint:

 # Simple equality filter